 Some time ago the museum's digital content moved beyond being housed exclusively on its website www.museothyssen.org and became available on other platforms such as Facebook, Twitter, YouTube, Vimeo and Flickr.

-Working with Google, since the beginning of the project (February 2011), has offered the Museum an alliance with a partner that possesses the most cutting-edge technological resources.
-The Museum will contribute high-quality digital content, while Google has the capacity to disseminate it around the world.
-In addition, the project constitutes a meeting place for museums and for the exchange of knowledge, while also offering a unique experience to art lovers, with each museum presenting a selection of works from its collections.
-The Museo Thyssen-Bornemisza will be participating with 27 of its masterpieces, of which 22 are from the Permanent Collection and 5 from the Carmen Thyssen-Bornemisza Collection: El Greco, Bronzino, Durero, Van Eyck, Ghirlandaio, Rubens, Canaletto, Renoir, Van Gogh, Cézanne, Kirchner, Corot, Gauguin, Monet...
+Having worked with Google since the beginning of the project (February 2011), the Thyssen-Bornemisza Museum has found a partner who possesses the most cutting-edge technological resources.
+As a team, the museum contributes the high-quality digital content, whilst Google has the capacity to disseminate it around the world.
+In addition, the project has become a meeting place for culture, a platform for the exchange of knowledge, whilst also offering a unique experience to art lovers.

 The Thyssen-Bornemisza Museum contributes with a selection of masterpieces to the project, including works by El Greco, Bronzino, Durero, Van Eyck, Ghirlandaio, Rubens, Canaletto, Renoir, Van Gogh, Cézanne, Kirchner, Corot, Gauguin, and Monet…